 Teachers, students and parents report the creation of a more inclusive and harmonious school community, increased tolerance and respect for diversity, warmer and closer relationships between students and teachers, a more peaceful school atmosphere providing the basis for inter-cultural dialogue and understanding.

 - Learning communities established at local level involving school communities, authorities, NGOs, businesses, and key stakeholders to exchange experiences related to the implementation, dissemination, and scaling up of the Quiet Time/TM programme;

 - Presentations in scientific seminars conferences and congresses, scientific articles published in specialized journals and websites for raising awareness on the TM benefits in the educational and scientific environments;

 What has been done?

 Through the FRIENDS project, Quiet Time/TM programme has been implemented since the very beginning of the 2018/19 school year in more than 40 cluster of schools, schools and non-formal educational institutions of the 4 selected countries (Portugal, Italy, Belgium and UK) until January 2020.

 Throughout project lifetime, the project’s objectives have been reached developing the following activities:

 Since the very beginning of the school year, TM qualified and certified teachers started training school teachers, educators and staff, beginning the systematic steps of implementation of the Quiet Time with Transcendental Meditation programme in schools.
-This was possible because the national Transcendental Meditation organizations in the FRIENDS partnership as MAHARISHI Foundation (United Kingdom), Cooperativa Cultural Ciencia e Tecnologia Vedica Maharishi – CCCT (Portugal), Associazione Meditazione Trascendentale Maharishi Italia (Italy), MAHARISHI Institute of Vedic Science (Belgium), ensured a high quality Quiet Time/TM implementation
+This was possible because the national Transcendental Meditation organizations in the FRIENDS partnership as Maharishi Foundation (United Kingdom), Cooperativa Cultural Ciencia e Tecnologia Vedica Maharishi – CCCTVM (Portugal), Associazione Meditazione Trascendentale Maharishi Italia (Italy), Maharishi Institute of Vedic Science (Belgium), ensured a high quality Quiet Time/TM implementation

 Students, whose parents gave their consent, have been trained and started to practice the Transcendental Meditation technique during Quiet Time moments in the classrooms.
 A sample of students have been tested before and after Quiet Time/TM programme’s implementation to evaluate its effectiveness with a focus on inclusive education indicators.

 Generating multiplier effects through the creation of local learning communities in 5 European countries to exchange knowledge and experiences, enhance public awareness on the project results and the possibility for Quiet Time/TM programme’s upscale in other European contexts